-- 8.1.
-The Trustee has delegated the responsibility for buying and selling investments to the investment managers.
-The Trustee has considered the risk of liquidity as referred to above. - 8.2.
-Ultimately, the investments will all have to be sold when the Scheme's life comes to an end.
-In this situation, the Trustee is aware of the fact that the realisable value of some investments, were there to be a forced sale, might be lower than the market value shown in the Scheme accounts.
+- 8.1 The Trustee has delegated the responsibility for buying and selling investments to the fund managers.
+The Trustee has considered the risk of liquidity as referred to above. - 8.2 Ultimately, the investments will all have to be sold when the Plan's life comes to an end.
+In this situation, the Trustee is aware of the fact that the realisable value of some investments, were there to be a forced sale, might be lower than the market value shown in the Plan accounts.

-9. Financially material considerations, non-financial matters, the exercise of voting rights and engagement activities
+9 Financially material considerations, non-financial matters, the exercise of voting rights and engagement activities

 9.1.
 The Trustee has set policies in relation to these matters.
-These matters are set out in Appendix 2.
+These policies are set out in the Appendix to this statement.

-10. Policy on arrangements with asset managers
+10. Policy on arrangements with assets managers